rosiel/link_checker/README.md

 ### CSV Loader

 If you already have a spreadsheet of the links to check, use `csvLoader.py` to add them to the links table.
 The input csv must have columns `record` and `url`.
 If an existing entry exists in the link table with identical `record` and `url` then the link will not be added.
-The path to the csv file is added on the command line as an argument (i.e. without option identifiers):
+The path to the csv file or files is given on the command line as a positional argument:

 ```bash
 ./csvLoader.py input.csv